Celestial Defense of Atlanta Georgia has over 30 years experience helping contractors nationwide with computer forensic and data security issues.

 Answering the questions of what and whom is the pivotal first step to designing an effective security scheme because the solution will not be a simple, one dimension plan.
 Rather it will have many dimensions.
 The dimensions will be more like concentric circles where the greatest protection is offered to that data at the center of the rings.

 In addition to the organization’s own data for which most sensitive sits in the middle there are several different kinds of data that come with statutory and regulatory requirements.
 Things like personal identifiable information (PII), payment card information (PCI), and health information (HIPAA) may have no real significance to the organization other than the statutory and regulatory requirements that surround them.
+By contrast company trade secrets or other company sensitive data, as well as, Controlled Unclassified Information (CUI) can have significant consequences to the organization if it is compromised.

 The value of practicing good security fundamentals cannot be underestimated.
 This is true because good fundamentals are the old 80/20 rule of the computer security world.
 In other words, 20 percent of the effort can deliver 80 percent of the benefits.
 Thus the second step to protecting computer data is practicing good security fundamentals.